iisuStudio/MQTT-Laravel/Readme.md

 ```
 ## Features

-* Name and password authentication
+* Name and passwd authentication
 * Client certificate authentication
 * Certificate Protection for end to end encryption
 * Enable Debug mode to make it easier for debugging